rails/jsbundling-rails/README.md

 If you are installing esbuild, rollup, or webpack, you must already have node and yarn installed on your system.
 You will also need npx version 7.1.0 or later.

-If you are using bun, then you must have the Bun runtime already installed on your system.
+If you are using Bun, then you must have the Bun runtime already installed on your system.

-To get started run run:
+To get started run:

 ```
 ./bin/bundle add jsbundling-rails